Searching for Lottie draws from the wartime experiences of Susan’s family, whose lives were forever changed by the Holocaust.

 My mother's cousin, Magda Krizan, survived the war posing as a model and nanny in Hungary -- and was a member of the resistance.
 She escaped from Communist Czechoslovakia with her husband in 1968 and came to America.

-My mother, Erika Lencz, escaped Vienna in 1938 with her brother, Erwin.
+My mother, Erika Lencz, escaped from Vienna in 1938 with her brother, Erwin.
 She was twenty years old.
-My grandparents and nearly all of the rest of her family were lost.
-Mom worked in a pillow factory in Brooklyn and as a nanny before settling down in Maine with my father, where she ran our family wedding gown shop and had five children.
+My grandparents and nearly all the rest of her family were lost.
+Mom worked in a pillow factory in Brooklyn and as a nanny before settling down in Maine with my father, where she helped run our family bridal shop, had five children, and gave us the gift of hope and love.
+Just like Nana Rose in the book, Mom’s favorite saying was “if at first you don’t succeed — try, try again…!”